Tales of the dreaded September Heisman

 Beware the September Heisman.

-You've seen him before: his seemingly never-ending array of highlights and eye-popping statistics to start the season.
+You've seen him before, with his seemingly never-ending array of highlights and eye-popping statistics to start the season.
 He's a revelation, practically bursting onto the scene and into the forefront of the national conversation.
 He's the best player in college football ... for a month.

 Through five games this season, you can take your pick among a trio of quarterbacks who fit the superhuman bill: Alabama's Tua Tagovailoa, Oklahoma's Kyler Murray and Ohio State's Dwayne Haskins.
 West Virginia's Will Grier, too.

 Haskins has had perhaps the most impressive statistics thus far, with 1,464 yards and 19 touchdowns passing.
-But Murray isn't far behind, having thrown for 1,460 yards and 17 touchdowns.
-He's also rushed for four scores.
+Murray isn't far behind, having thrown for 1,460 yards and 17 touchdowns.
+He has also rushed for four scores.

 Then there's the lefty from Hawaii, the hero of last season's national title game who beat out a two-time starter and former SEC Offensive Player of the Year for the starting job.
 Tagovailoa has lived up to the hype and then some.
 Despite not attempting a single pass during the fourth quarter, he has thrown for 1,161 yards, 14 touchdowns and zero interceptions.
-Not to be outdone by Murray, he also has rushed for two scores.
+He also has rushed for two scores.

 It's hard not to get carried away with those kind of numbers, but try.
 Because these types of fast starts aren't unusual in the sport and they don't always equate to hoisting the Heisman Trophy in New York at the end of the season.